Skip to main content

 3. Click Save to complete the process.

-When you’re done, the total liability for the property should now be reduced by the amount transferred to the new property management company.
-You would repeat the process several times if there are multiple leases on this property with deposits that you need to transfer.
-Eventually, the balance should become $0.
-You can confirm this by checking your Balance Sheet.
+When you're done, the total liability for the property is reduced by the amount transferred to the new property management company.
+Repeat the process for each lease on the property with deposits that need to be transferred.
+Eventually, the balance should reach $0 — confirm this by checking your Balance Sheet.

-When you reconcile your bank account, you’ll need to include both the refund and other transactions in your bank reconciliation.
-When the reconciliation is complete, leave a note in case of any future audits.
+When you reconcile your bank account, include both the refund and other transactions in your bank reconciliation.
+Once the reconciliation is complete, leave a note in case of any future audits.

 Disclaimer